A new axiomatics for masures: Introduction

-\paragraph{Acknowledgement} I thank Stéphane Gaussent for discussions on the subject and for his advice on the writing of this paper.
+I thank St\'ephane Gaussent for discussions on the subject and for his advice on the writing of this paper.
 I thank Guy Rousseau for discussions on this topic, for his careful reading and comments on a previous version of this paper.